'How Much House Can I Afford?'

 Use our Mortgage Affordability Calculator now.

-With our calculator, you can get an approximate purchase price for a certain monthly payment.
-Or, if you have a certain purchase price in mind, it will calculate the monthly payment required for that.
-It will even tell you how much income you need for those numbers.
-Unfortunately, a calculator is not a definitive guide.
-The calculator doesn't take into consideration the same factors that a lender will look at when they're considering your approval for a mortgage.
-In fact, it's won't be able to tell you how much house you can actually afford (or how much home you could be approved to purchase).
-However, our Mortgage Affordability Calculator does provide a good starting point for determining your monthly housing payment.
+With our calculator, you can get an approximate purchase price (and amortization schedule) for buying a house, when contemplating a certain monthly payment.
+Or, if you have a certain price in mind, it will tell you the monthly payment required for that.
+It will even tell you the annual household requirements required for those numbers.
+Where it gets a little tricky is when it is estimating from your monthly income.
+That's when the calculator is not a definitive guide.
+The calculator doesn't take variables into considerations that a Mortgage Broker will look at when they're considering your approval for a mortgage.
+In fact, it's just about useless when it comes to telling you what you can really afford.
+So, you may be wondering, why even reference it?
+The Home Affordability Calculator is great in terms of monthly payments.
+It also provides a good starting point when it is time to become a homeowner in 2017, for the reasons mentioned previously, but it is really just that - a place to begin.

 If you want the detailed guide to 'How Much House Can I Afford?', continue on, we will look at: